How to Dress for Your Body Shape

 How do I determine my body shape?

-The easiest way to determine your body shape is by comparing your bust, waist, and hip measurements.
-If your bust and hips are roughly equal with a defined waist, you are likely hourglass.
-If your hips are wider, you are pear-shaped.
-Broader shoulders indicate inverted triangle.
-Similar measurements throughout suggest rectangle, and a fuller midsection points to apple.
-Our free Body Shape Calculator does this analysis instantly.
+Compare your bust, waist, and hip measurements.
+If bust and hips are roughly equal with a defined waist, you are likely hourglass.
+Hips wider than bust means pear.
+Broader shoulders point to inverted triangle.
+Similar measurements throughout suggest rectangle, and a fuller midsection indicates apple.
+Our free Body Shape Calculator does this analysis in seconds.

-The five main female body shapes are: Hourglass (balanced bust and hips with a defined waist), Pear (hips wider than shoulders), Apple (fuller midsection with slender legs), Rectangle (similar measurements throughout with minimal waist definition), and Inverted Triangle (shoulders wider than hips).
-Most women fall into one of these categories or a combination.
+The five main body shapes are Hourglass (balanced bust and hips, defined waist, about 8% of women), Pear (hips wider than shoulders, about 20%), Apple (fuller midsection with slender legs, about 14%), Rectangle (similar measurements throughout, about 46%), and Inverted Triangle (shoulders wider than hips, about 14%).
+Most women are a blend of two shapes.

 Can my body shape change over time?

-Yes, body shape can change due to weight fluctuations, aging, pregnancy, hormonal changes, and exercise habits.
-Muscle building can broaden shoulders, while weight gain or loss often affects specific areas.
-We recommend recalculating your body shape if your measurements change by more than 2 inches in any area.
+Yes.
+Weight fluctuations, aging, pregnancy, hormonal changes, and exercise habits all affect your shape.
+Muscle building can broaden shoulders; weight gain often targets specific areas.
+Recalculate your body shape if your measurements change by more than 2 inches anywhere.

 Does body shape dressing mean I cannot wear certain clothes?

 Not at all.
-Body shape guidelines are suggestions to help you understand which silhouettes naturally complement your proportions.
-You can wear whatever makes you feel confident and comfortable.
-These guidelines simply help you make more informed choices when shopping or getting dressed.
+Body shape guidelines are suggestions, not rules.
+They help you understand which silhouettes naturally complement your proportions.
+Wear whatever makes you feel confident.
+The guidelines just help you make more informed choices when shopping.

 What is the most common body shape?

-The rectangle body shape is the most common, with studies showing approximately 46% of women have this shape.
-Pear shapes are second most common at about 20%, followed by inverted triangle at 14%, hourglass at 8%, and apple at about 14%.
-However, these percentages vary across different studies and populations.
+The rectangle body shape is the most common at approximately 46% of women according to body proportion studies.
+Pear is second at about 20%, followed by apple and inverted triangle at roughly 14% each, and hourglass at about 8%.
+These figures vary across populations.

 How do I dress for my body shape on a budget?

-Focus on fit over brand.
-A well-fitted basic from a budget retailer looks better than an expensive piece that does not suit your proportions.
-Invest in a few key pieces that complement your shape (like a good blazer for inverted triangles or wrap dresses for hourglass), then build around them with affordable basics.
+Focus on fit, not brand names.
+A well-fitted basic from a budget retailer looks better than a pricey piece that does not suit your proportions.
+Start with 3 to 5 key pieces for your shape, then build outfits around them with affordable basics.
+Tailoring a few items can also make a big difference.

-Should I dress for my body shape or current trends?
+Should I follow trends or dress for my body shape?

-The best approach is to adapt trends to suit your body shape rather than choosing one over the other.
-For example, if oversized blazers are trending and you have a pear shape, choose one that cinches or belts at the waist to maintain your proportions while staying current.
+Both.
+Adapt trends to suit your proportions rather than choosing one over the other.
+If oversized blazers are trending and you have a pear shape, pick one that cinches at the waist.
+The best outfits blend current style with what works for your figure.

 About This Guide